Lieb-Robinson bounds with exponential-in-volume tails: Spontaneous symmetry-breaking phases of finite symmetries

 \subsection{Proofs of volume-law scaling}

 Using our nested commutator bound, we will confirm the intuition raised in the two arguments above.
-If states $\ket{\psi_{\pm}}$ are connected to the GHZ fixed point states $\ket{\pm}$ by finite time evolution generated by a quasilocal Hamiltonian (satisfying Definition~\ref{defquasilocal}), then the ground state splitting is in fact at most exponentially small in the \emph{volume} of the system.
-Similarly, we will show that the disorder parameter is also at most exponentially small in the \emph{volume} of $B_{\ell}(v)$.
-It was shown in Ref.~\cite{yin2024} that in the vicinity of the ferromagnetic fixed point, such a quasilocal generator exists (the usual quasi-adiabatic generator \cite{hastings2004} that can be constructed within the entire ferromagnetic phase does not in general satisfy Definition~\ref{defquasilocal}).
-Therefore, at least for states in the vicinity of the ferromagnetic fixed point, our nested commutator results give bounds on the ground state energy splitting and disorder parameter that are much tighter than those given by the usual Lieb-Robinson bounds.
-It seems reasonable to conjecture that such a quasilocal generator might exist within the entire phase, not just in the vicinity of the fixed point.
+If states $\ket{\psi_{\pm}}$ are connected to the GHZ fixed point states $\ket{\pm}$ by finite-time evolution generated by a quasi-local Hamiltonian (satisfying Definition~\ref{defquasilocal}), then the ground state splitting is in fact at most exponentially small in the \emph{volume} of the system.
+Similarly, we show that the disorder parameter is also at most exponentially small in the \emph{volume} of $B_{\ell}(v)$.
+It was shown in Ref.~\cite{yin2024} that, for a sufficiently small local perturbation in the vicinity of the ferromagnetic fixed point, such a quasi-local generator exists.
+The usual quasi-adiabatic generator \cite{hastings2004,osborne2007simulating,bachmann2012automorphic} that can be constructed within the entire adiabatic phase decays almost exponentially in diameter [to be precise, exponentially in $R/\log^2(R)$], so outside of this vicinity of the fixed point, it is not known whether an adiabatic generator satisfying our stronger definition of quasi-local exists.
+Therefore, at least for states in the vicinity of the ferromagnetic fixed point, our nested commutator results give bounds on the ground-state energy splitting and disorder parameter that are much tighter than those given by the usual Lieb-Robinson bounds.
+It seems reasonable to conjecture that such a quasi-local generator might exist within the entire phase, not just in the vicinity of the fixed point.
 This would imply that these bounds hold within the entire ferromagnetic phase.

-In the following, we will specialize to properties of the Ising ferromagnetic phase on a lattice in $d$ dimensions, with a constant finite density of sites with respect to the Euclidean distance, where each site hosts a qubit.
-However, our results are straightforward to generalize to spontaneous symmetry breaking phases of other finite symmetries, in systems with more general local Hilbert spaces.
-The following two theorems prove the two conjectures stated above, given the assumption of the exponential-in-volume-tailed quasi-adiabatic generator:
+In the following, we specialize to properties of the Ising ferromagnetic phase on a lattice in $d$ dimensions, with a constant finite density of sites with respect to the Euclidean distance, where each site hosts a qubit.
+However, our results are straightforward to generalize to spontaneous symmetry-breaking phases of other finite symmetries, in systems with more general local Hilbert spaces.
+The following two theorems prove the two conjectures stated above, given the assumption of the exponential-in-volume-tailed quasi-adiabatic generator.